yugasun/site/content/stack/amazon-cloudfront.md

 useLearnNav: false
 ---

 Are you considering using a content delivery network (CDN) solution like Amazon CloudFront with your Serverless applications or websites?
 Looking to learn more about the pros and cons of CloudFront and understand its alternatives?
-Well, you’re in the right place—this guide addresses exactly those considerations.
+Well, you’re in the right place — this guide addresses exactly those considerations.

 In this guide, we’ll cover what Amazon CloudFront is, discuss why it’s an important part of the Serverless ecosystem, and walk you through the advantages and disadvantages of using CloudFront in your Serverless applications.